 Once we secure primary coverage, it may make sense to look for additional coverage.
-If you have a very successful business, business partners, or substantial overhead, secure additional disability insurance.
-Getting disability insurance for self employed individuals can be challenging, however, it is very important if you fit that category.
+If you have a very successful business, business partners, or substantial overheads, be sure to secure additional disability insurance.
+Getting disability insurance for self employed individuals can be challenging, however, it is very important if you fit into that category.
 Even if you have a primary plan in place, it may not offer enough coverage.

 A typical disability insurance policy from a traditional carrier will normally cap out at around 20k per month in benefits.
 Purchasing a supplemental policy from Lloyd’s can push this amount north of 100k per month.

 For high-income earners looking for substantial paycheck protection, nothing will protect your family and lifestyle like a policy from Lloyd’s.

 A traditional disability insurance policy will have several hoops to jump through prior to approval.

 Besides all the questions outlined above, the best disability policy for self employed individuals will also require a physical exam, comprehensive financials, and a detailed explanation of your business model.

 Once you have a primary plan in place, if you act quickly, a supplemental plan will be the easiest insurance policy you can purchase.

 If you apply within 90 days of getting your primary plan in force, you may not have to take an additional exam or provide many of the additional requirements outlined above.